-Suicide Bombers Kill At Least 9, Wound Dozens At Churches In Indonesia
+Suicide Bombers Kill At Least 11, Wound Dozens At Churches In Indonesia

-Suicide bombers killed at least nine people and wounded dozens in attacks on three different churches holding services in Indonesia's second-largest city of Surabaya Sunday morning.
+Suicide bombers killed at least 11 people and wounded dozens in attacks on three different churches holding services in Indonesia's second-largest city of Surabaya Sunday morning.

 Police said at least five suicide bombers were involved, including at least one on a motorcycle and a woman who had two children with her, according to The Associated Press.

-Police spokesman Frans Barung Mangera said four people were killed at the first attack on the Santa Maria Roman Catholic Church.
+Police spokesman Frans Barung Mangera said at least four people were killed at the first attack on the Santa Maria Roman Catholic Church.
 He said 41 people were wounded at that location, including two police officers, while one or more of the bombers were killed.

 Mangera told the AP that minutes later, a second explosion went off at the Christian Church of Diponegoro and a third explosion went off at the Pantekosta Church.